JoabFelippx/is-person-detector/README.md

 # Person Detector Service

-This service detects faces in images, providing these detections in different ways.
+This service detects person in images, providing these detections in different ways.

 ## About :smile: